Herseninstituut/FYD_Matlab/README.md

 # Follow Your Data (FYD) for matlab [![DOI](https://zenodo.org/badge/342855808.svg)](https://zenodo.org/badge/latestdoi/342855808)
 A library of scripts to create session.json metadata files which are used as persistent identifiers to data objects and function as searchable metadata.
 Once they have been created by a user and saved with the data on our storage server (VS03), they are automatically processed by a filesystemwatcher script.
 This script saves the session.json metadata and it's url to a record in a database.
-Changes in the content and location of these session.json files are detected by the filesystemwatcher and the database is automatically updated, hence the name Follow Your Data (FYD).
+Changes in the content and location of these session.json files are detected by the filesystemwatcher and the database is then automatically updated, hence the name Follow Your Data (FYD).

 Hundreds of json files may be saved for a single project.
-The name of a project and other identifiers should be consistent across a dataset to support searchability.
-To enforce consistency, users are required to create valid identifiers within a user interface (UI).
-When users create their json files thay should select select items from these previously generated options.
-If these UIs are not used to create valid identifiers and json files, there is a large chance that these session.json files generate errors after being placed on our storage server.
-This happens because the automaticaly indexing script checks whether the input values have been registered in advance.
+However, the name of a project and other identifiers should be consistent across a dataset to support searchability.
+To enforce consistency, users are required to create valid identifiers from a user interface (UI).
+When users create their json files thay should only select items from these previously generated options.
+When metadata is added to the database, the filewatcher script checks whether the input values have been registered in advance.
+If users do not use these UIs to create valid identifiers and json files, session.json files may generate errors after being placed on our storage server because the indexing script finds that some identifiers have not been registered in advance.
+As a user you can verify this by looking at the log for your lab on the FYD website.

 Each lab has it's own database.
 You can inspect the contnts of these databases here (Nederlands Hersen Instituut - Follow Your Data, __but only from within the intranet of our institute__):
 [nhi-fyd/](https://nhi-fyd.nin.knaw.nl/)

-Notifications about FYD_MAtlab will also appear in our micrsoft teams data management channel.

 ***
 #### Getting started